ssmithsoftware/sample/README.md

 ## api/

-A set of Node.js modules used for bootstrapping a lightweight Fastify REST API
+A set of Node.js modules used for bootstrapping a lightweight REST API.

 ## cli/